paddyohanlon/colmenacowork/en/index.md

 Do you work remotely and are interested in coworking?
 {: .large }

-La Colmena is a **coworking space** en Prado del Rey, en the Sierra de Cadiz.
+La Colmena is a **coworking space** in Prado del Rey, in the Sierra de Cadiz.

 <img
   src="/assets/images/espacio-principal.jpg"